 REAL ESTATE ASSISTANCE

-The City has ordered a moratorium prohibiting commercial evictions because of nonpayment due to COVID-19.
-This applies to any rent that was due from March 17, 2020 to June 16, 2020 and this may be extended.
-NOTE: This does not waive the obligation to pay this missed rent.
+The moratorium has been in place since March 2020 and prohibits commercial evictions because of nonpayment due to COVID-19.
+It applies to any rent that was due from March 18, 2020 to September 30, 2021, and may be extended.

 ✺ A commercial tenant and/or subtenant